You Can Get a Tattoo While Pregnant – but It’s Not Without Risks

-There are many occasions that might prompt you to want to get a tattoo, such an anniversary, a big accomplishment, or even a pregnancy.
-But before you head to the tattoo parlor with your baby bump in tow, be sure to educate yourself about the potential risks doctors caution expectant parents to consider.
-Because when you get inked with a burgeoning belly, you are really tattooing for two.
+Before you head to the tattoo parlor with your baby bump in tow, be sure to educate yourself on whether you can get tattoos while pregnant.
+Because when you get inked with a burgeoning belly, you’re tattooing for two.

-It’s also worth noting that since pregnant people are immunocompromised, and getting a tattoo carries with it the risk of infection, the nine months between getting a positive test and delivering your baby are not ideal for ink.
-“If an infection were to develop afterwards, treating with antibiotics can be tricky,” Dr. Spencer explained.
-Dr. Tsur seconded that notion, telling POPSUGAR that there is a “limited arsenal of antibiotics” that are safe for pregnant people.
+In addition to concerns for baby, there are also some risks for the parent.
+“The main concern with tattooing during pregnancy is the risk for contracting an infection such as Hepatitis B or C and HIV,” Natasha Spencer, MD, an ob-gyn for Orlando Health Physician Associates, tells POPSUGAR.
+And since pregnant people are immunocompromised – and getting a tattoo carries with it the risk of infection – the nine months between getting a positive test and delivering your baby are not ideal for ink.
+“If an infection were to develop afterward, treating with antibiotics can be tricky,” Dr. Spencer explains.